Jelly-RDF/jelly-jvm/docs/docs/index.md

 Below is a list of all documentation pages about Jelly-JVM.
 You can also browse the Javadoc using the badges in the module list above.
 The documentation uses examples written in Scala, but the libraries can be used from Java as well.

+- Getting started
-- [Getting started with Jena/RDF4J plugins](getting-started-plugins.md) – how to use Jelly-JVM as a plugin for Apache Jena or RDF4J, without writing any code.
+    - [Jena/RDF4J plugins](getting-started-plugins.md) – how to use Jelly-JVM as a plugin for Apache Jena or RDF4J, without writing any code.
+    - [Neo4j plugin](getting-started-neo4j.md) – how to use the Jelly plugin with Neo4j and neosemantics.
-- [Getting started for application developers](getting-started-devs.md) – how to use Jelly-JVM in code.
+    - [Application developers](getting-started-devs.md) – how to use Jelly-JVM in code.
 - User guide
     - [Apache Jena integration](user/jena.md)
     - [RDF4J integration](user/rdf4j.md)